andreistreltsov/discriminated/README.md

 The library is available on NuGet.

-To install, use Visual Studio mackage manager or run `PM> Install-Package discriminated`.
+To install use Visual Studio mackage manager or run `PM> Install-Package discriminated`.

 ## Building